 Volunteer Programs at YNHH

 Non-student adult volunteers provide stability to the volunteer program throughout the year by assisting in many areas of the hospital.
+Adult volunteers are expected to volunteer once a week for 3-4 hours for a minimum of least 6 months.
 To receive information, please fill out our Volunteer Information Request Form.

-To receive information, please fill out our Volunteer Information Request Form.
+To receive information for either the academic year or summer college programs, please fill out our Volunteer Information Request Form.

 Yale-New Haven Hospital is one of the top hospitals in the United States and is proud to have one of the most established volunteer programs.
-The popularity of the summer youth volunteer program cannot be overstated.
-Students interested in learning more about the healthcare field, giving back to their community and exploring possible career paths should apply for the 2014 Summer Youth Volunteer Program.
-Students must be 15 years of age and able to commit to attending the entire seven-week session, which will start June 30 and end on Aug.
-15.
+Students interested in learning more about the healthcare field, giving back to their community and exploring possible career paths should apply for the Youth Volunteer Program.
+Students must be 15 years of age and able to commit to volunteering for at least one 3 hour shift per week.

 - Ambassador volunteers act as greeters and escorts for patients and visitors at the time of arrival.
 Consistently promoting high quality service by greeting guests in a prompt, caring and courteous manner.